Nesvilab/FragPipe/docs/tutorial_tmt.md

 <br>

 ### Download data
-For this tutorial, we will use a publicly-available LC-MS spectral file from a single fraction of a TMT 10-plex human cell line sample described [in this publication](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00165), which you can download from [Dropbox](https://www.dropbox.com/sh/ok32xrlragj9ulr/AAB6cgRVHxtXNAwT-LmarxhYa?dl=0).
-(You can also navigate to the public dataset [FTP location](ftp://ftp.pride.ebi.ac.uk/pride/data/archive/2018/05/PXD008952) and download the first file, _01_CPTAC_TMTS1-NCI7_P_JHUZ_20170509_LUMOS.mzML_.
-The full experiment listing can be found [here](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD008952).)
-Place the file in a new folder named 'TMT_tutorial'.
+For this tutorial, we will use a publicly-available LC-MS spectral file from a single fraction (_01_CPTAC_TMTS1-NCI7_P_JHUZ_20170509_LUMOS.mzML_) of a TMT 10-plex human cell line sample described [in this publication](https://pubs.acs.org/doi/10.1021/acs.jproteome.8b00165), which you can download from [Dropbox](https://www.dropbox.com/sh/ok32xrlragj9ulr/AAB6cgRVHxtXNAwT-LmarxhYa?dl=0).
+The full experiment listing is publicly available and can be found [here](http://proteomecentral.proteomexchange.org/cgi/GetDataset?ID=PXD008952).
+Place the mzML file in a new folder named 'TMT_tutorial'.
 <br>

 ### Start FragPipe